guettli/golang-and-vscode/README.md

 },
 ```

+After enabling this, you just need to type `ctrl-s` and the file is formatted with `gofumpt`.

 # Gopls
 Gopls is the Go language server which gets used by vscode, vim and most other editors.